CHUNKY Wool garments

 Feel free to get in touch with us if you are unsure of how to care for your garment studio@amandaljunggren.com

-We do not take responsibility for any changes that are caused by washing your wool garment as this is the nature of the natural fibres used in our designs.
+We do not take responsibility for any changes that are caused by washing your garment/s as this is the nature of the natural fibres used in our designs.

 Back to Top